-The Ancient Moors were indeed black as coal or brown as wood or tree bark complexion(s) and color(s), however, the term itself does not mean Black or Negro, as English dictionaries would give the untrained mind the delusion of or as your so-called scholars and teachers may have taught you. ”
+The ancient Maures [Moors] were indeed had skin complexions black as coal or brown as wood or tree bark complexion(s) and color(s), however, the term itself does not mean Black or Negro, as english dictionaries would give the historically untrained mind the delusion of or as your so-called scholars and teachers may have taught you. ”

 The first source I present that Moor means Westerner is Philip Khuri Hitti (فيليب خوري حتي in Arabic), (Shimlan 1886 – Princeton 1978) was a Lebanese American scholar and authority on Arab and Middle Eastern history, Islam, and Semitic languages.
 He almost single-handedly created the discipline of Arabic Studies in the United States.
 In his work History of the Arabs first published in 1937, contended that the term “Moor” has a geographic designation meaning Western.

 Hitti spent 10 years writing this book he provided that “The Romans called Western Africa “Mauretania” and its inhabitants Mauri (presumably of Phoenician origin meaning ‘Western’) whence [the] Spanish Moor [and the] English Moor.
 The Berbers, therefore, were the Moors proper, but the term was conventionally applied to all Moslems of Spain and North-western Africa.”